Financial-Times/origami-website/_tutorials/build-service.md

 So our final step involves providing our table with the ability to sort its content.
 Much like the `link` tag for the <abbr title="Cascading Style Sheets">CSS</abbr>, we fetch JavaScript bundles from a Build Service endpoint, through a `script` tag.
 And, also like the url for the `link` tag, the `script src` expects a query parameter, which can also be more than one component.

+In addition to the `o-table` component we also request `o-autoinit`, which will automatically find and initialise all our requested components on the page when it's ready.

 For now though, let's add the following to our `<head>`:

-<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--html">&lt;script src="https://www.ft.com/__origami/service/build/v2/bundles/js?modules=o-table@^{{site.data.components.o-table.version}}" defer>&lt;/script></code></pre>
+<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--html">&lt;script src="https://www.ft.com/__origami/service/build/v3/bundles/js?components=o-table@^{{site.data.components.o-table.version}},o-autoinit@^{{site.data.components.o-autoinit.version}}&system_code=origami" defer>&lt;/script></code></pre>
 <aside><a href="https://codepen.io/ft-origami/pen/ejLNNL" rel="noreferrer noopener" target="_blank" class="o-typography-link o-typography-link--external">Show me the CodePen (opens a new tab)</a></aside>

 Now you can scroll down to your table, and sort fruit alphabetically by name or characteristic, or numerically by popularity.

 ## Next steps

-We've stepped through a basic set up of components with the Build Service, and these are the fundamental steps for any component you might want to use within your product.
+We've stepped through a basic set up of components with the Origami Build Service, and these are the fundamental steps for any component you might want to use within your product.

 There are a few more aspects to the development of a product with Origami components that are important for compatibility and consistency, and we encourage you to read more about them:

 - Origami components have been developed to provide a 'core' experience for older browsers, and an 'enhanced' experience for newer ones, and we check for this using a ['cuts the mustard'](/docs/components/compatibility/#cuts-the-mustard) test, which can determine which experience to serve to which browser.
 - Another service we provide is the <a href="https://polyfill.io" class="o-typography-link--external">Polyfill Service</a>, which makes newer APIs available to older browsers, allowing us to write code to modern standards.
-- Learn more about Origami supported ['brands'](/docs/components/branding/), which can change the appearance of components and provide unique features for different projects.
+- Learn more about [Origami brands and component customisation](/docs/components/customisation/), which can change the appearance of components and provide unique features for different projects.
 - [Component versioning](/docs/components/versioning/) is also important when building and maintaining products that use Origami components.